 People who practice oral-anal sex

-People who have traveled to developing countries
+People who have traveled to countries with poor sanitation

 Backpackers and hikers who drink untreated water from streams and lakes